ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* active_display_data

-Returns a dictionary containing display data for this plot owned by the active scene
+Returns a dictionary containing display data for this plot owned by the active scene.

 <a id="compolyx.plot_data.PlotData.add_data_scope_entity"></a>